 A thicker tongue will make the opening of a dog’s throat narrower.
 If a dog has a large tongue, their bark is going to sound different from that of a dog with a smaller tongue.

-11. They’re Not Cleaner Than a Human Tongue
+11. They’re Not Cleaner Than Human Tongues

 Although humans may have more taste buds than dogs, we share a similar number of different types of bacteria.
 So then, why is it recommended that you don’t let your pooch lick your face or kiss you on the mouth?
-Well, dogs and humans are different species, and each species has different bacteria in their mouths that is normal for that species.
+Well, dogs and humans are different species, and each species has different bacteria in their mouths that are normal for that species.

 However, although some of those bacteria may be similar, they don’t belong in the respective species’ mouths, and you’ll be much safer avoiding cross-contamination.